MAGICS-LAB/DNABERT_2/README.md

 ## 1. Introduction

-DNABERT-2 is a foundation model trained on large-scale multi-species genome that achieves the state-of-the-art performanan on $28$ tasks of the GUE benchmark.
+DNABERT-2 is a foundation model trained on large-scale multi-species genome that achieves the state-of-the-art performance on $28$ tasks of the GUE benchmark.
 It replaces k-mer tokenization with BPE, positional embedding with Attention with Linear Bias (ALiBi), and incorporate other techniques to improve the efficiency and effectiveness of DNABERT.